 Moving back to Winona in 2005 to complete my Bachelor's degree at Winona State, I briefly established an office at Parlor & Den before moving to Relax Your Back, now called Nouveau Massage & Bodywork, in September 2006 where I have remained.

 I returned to Winona State to complete my Master of Arts in English Literature in 2010 and finished that degree in 2012.

 In 2013, I took time off from teaching to complete an additional 780 hours of education in massage therapy.
 During the fall semester in 2014, I served as a Teaching Assistant in the Therapeutic Massage program at Western Technical College in La Crosse, WI.
-Currently, I am a Massage Therapy Instructor in the Massage Therapy program at SE Technical in Winona, MN.
-My goals for the future include expanding my massage practice to include new modalities and other alternative and complementary healthcare options.
+I then went on to to become a Massage Therapy Instructor in the Massage Therapy program at SE Technical in Winona, MN from 2015-2018.

 My most recent continuing education includes the Hospital-Based Massage Therapy Program through Mayo School of Health Sciences (Certified, Fall 2016).
 I am currently working towards certification in Orthopedic Massage through the Academy of Clinical Massage.
 I hope to complete coursework in Oncology massage, Dermoneuromodulation, and Lomi Lomi in the near future.